rmw362/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Incredible Pirates/cp3.md

 ## Question-2
 Chloropleth map of Chicago that displays the use of force and attributes of the demographics in the force reports of the district as well as hospitals in that district.<br />
-To use this map simply click on a district of interest. <br />
+To use this map simply choose total or percent from the drop down menu to color the map and click on area of interest. <br />

 Data for figure 2 generated as follows, code can be seen in CP 3 Code.sql: